ElmoreV/ff_extension_image_data_saver/README.md

 - [ ] Show the amount of images blocked (on this tab, in this session, in total)
 - [ ] Compatibility with Firefox Android
 - [ ] Publish on the Firefox Extension Store
+- [ ] Option to block even cached images (different use case than data saving)

 # Will not do: